jackdewinter/pymarkdown/docs/advanced_configuration.md

 ## Setting Configuration Properties

-Outside of the Markdown files themselves, the next most important things are the configuration properties.
+Outside of the Markdown files themselves, the next most important thing is the configuration properties.
 These configuration properties alter how those Markdown files are parsed and how the PyMarkdown interprets the rules it applies to the Markdown files.